 The comic launched on December 7, 2006 at Giant in the Playground, home of Rich Burlew's legendary D&D comic "The Order of the Stick."
 Book 1 was illustrated by webcomics veteran and Super Art Fighter Jamie Noguchi.

 In May of 2009, Erfworld moved to its own website, and Jamie handed off the brush to artist Xin Ye, who was a fan of the story already.
 Book 2 began in October 2009 and wrapped up in December 2013, with epilogues by artist David Hahn.
 David took over as primary illustrator for Book 3, but bowed out for personal reasons, leading Xin to return to the project as penciler.
-Finnish illustrator Lauri Ahonen now inks and colors Book 3.
+Finnish illustrator Lauri Ahonen took the reins on inks and colors until Lillian Chen, our current inker/colorist, stepped up to take over for Lauri.
 Erfworld is written by Rob Balder, who began his career in webcomics in 2001 as creator of PartiallyClips.

 A new comic page or illustrated text update is posted every Tuesday and Friday, by midnight (Eastern time).
 Prose stories about our Kickstarter backers (also known as Backer Stories) occasionally update on Sundays.

 About the Website